obecker/brew-auto-update-spoon/README.md

 [Hammerspoon](https://www.hammerspoon.org) plugin (a.k.a.
 [Spoon](https://www.hammerspoon.org/go/#spoonsintro))
 for running `brew update` automatically.

-The plugin executes `brew update` at Hammerspoon's startup and then repeatedly every day (or some other defined interval).
+The plugin executes `brew update` at Hammerspoon's startup and then repeatedly every 8 hours (or some other defined interval).
 If there are outdated packages (determined by executing `brew outdated`) it will display a notification with a button to run `brew upgrade` in a Terminal.